 You will be presented with three options to build from:

 ?
-Select a template to build from: [Use arrows to move] > Hello World A simple workflow that sends a greeting Scaffolded project A solid foundational project that uses a Slack datastore Blank project A, well.. blank project Check out more samples at api.slack.com/future/samples
+Select a template to build from: [Use arrows to move] > Issue submission (default sample) Basic app that demonstrates an issue submission workflow Scaffolded project Solid foundation that includes a Slack datastore Blank project A, well.. blank project View more samples Guided tutorials can be found at api.slack.com/automation/samples

 Once you select an option the Slack CLI will get you set up for success.

 $ slack create my-app ⚙️ Creating a new Slack app in ~/programming/my-app 📦 Installed project dependencies ✨ my-app successfully created 🧭 Explore the documentation to learn more Read the README.md or peruse the docs over at api.slack.com/automation Find available commands and usage info with `slack help` 📋 Follow the steps below to begin development Change into your project directory with `cd my-app` Develop locally and see changes in real-time with `slack run` When you're ready to deploy for production use `slack deploy` Create a trigger to invoke your workflows `slack trigger create`

 After creating an app, don't forget to